7 Dos and Don'ts for Making a Lost Dog Flyer

 2. Don't use grainy pictures

 I saw this flyer in a local vet's office.
 It was one of many using the same template, which unfortunately makes it look more like a sheet from a dog's medical records than an effective lost dog flyer.
-The photo used is just too small and grainy to be of much help in identifying him.
+The photo used is just too small and grainy to be of much help in identifying him, so make sure you learn to take good pictures of your dog.
 Also, don't call your dog Michael Jackson!

 3. Do play up the emotional angle